 Winner: John Gredler for Glistening Scar

-By submitting a contest entry, you agree that if your piece is a prize winner or is selected for publication, Talking Writing will acquire First North American serial rights, the right to put it or portions of it on the TW website, and the one-time, non-exclusive right to include it in a Talking Writing anthology, should there ever be one.
+By submitting a contest entry, you agree that if your piece is a prize winner or is selected for publication, Talking Writing, Inc., will acquire First North American serial rights, the right to put it or portions of it on the TW website, and the one-time, non-exclusive right to include it in a TW anthology, should there ever be one.
 All other rights are retained by the author.

 You also warrant that your piece is an original work, is solely owned by you, and has not been previously published.

 The public domain image here is from Guide to the Construction of Letters, created circa 1595 by Dutch artist Joris Hoefnagel.
 Digital image courtesy of the Getty's Open Content Program and via the Public Domain Review.